web-packages/web_touch_ripple/README.md

 </script>
 ```

-### How to wait invoke until ripple effect are spread all?
+### How to wait callback until ripple effect are spread all?
 This is can implement by adding a attribute `wait` to a touch-ripple element.

 ```html